greghendershott/webapi-markdown/README.md

 - `Key={}` _or_ `Key={alias}` means that the header or parameter is **variable**.
   - Server: Requires _some_ value to be supplied.
   - Client: An FFI must require client to supply some value.
-In the client code, the name (e.g. dict key or keyword arg) is `K` when `{}`, otherwise `alias`.
-(In other words a long header name can be given a shorter alias.)
+In the client code, the name (e.g. dict key or keyword arg) is `Key` when `{}`, otherwise `alias`.
+(In other words a long header name can be given a shorter alias using `{alias}`, or a shorter header name can be used as-is via `{}`.)
 - `[Key=Value]` means that the **constant** header or parameter is **optional**.
   - Server: When the header or parameter is not supplied in the